xpqz/dyalog-docs/programming-reference-guide/docs/introduction/idiom-recogition/idiom-recognition.md

 In the current Version of Dyalog APL, the expression is recognised in its entirety and processed in a single step as if it were a single primitive function.
 In this case, the resultant improvement in performance is between 2 and 4.5.

-Idiom recognition is precise; an expression that is almost identical but not exactly identical to an expression given in the ["Idiom List"](idiom-list.md) table will not be recognised.
+Idiom recognition is precise; an expression that is almost identical but not exactly identical to an expression given in the [Idiom List](idiom-list.md) table will not be recognised.

 For example, `⎕AV⍳` will be recognised as an idiom, but `(⎕AV)⍳` will not.
 Similarly, `(,)/` would not be recognized as the Join idiom.